 But you have that “meh” feeling about your relationship that leaves you constantly wondering, “Is this all there is?”
 Sure, you could hang on to this vanilla connection without it destroying your sanity.
 But you know you want more from life and a romantic relationship.

 If you’re staying simply because you don’t want to hurt your partner, know that your partner likely knows you have lukewarm feelings.
 Ending the marriage ultimately is the best decision for both of you.

 When Should You Let Go of a Marriage?

 When marriage problems consume a couple, intimacy and closeness fall by the wayside.
 Conflict, power struggles, and resentments overwhelm the feelings of love and connection you once had.

 Although some problems can be addressed and healed, the bigger question is whether or not the feelings of love are still there underneath all of the conflict.

 If you ask yourself this question honestly, and the answer is “yes” or “I’m not sure,” then you should work on your relationship before deciding to divorce.
 Otherwise your feelings of loss can be overwhelming, and you may find yourself more unhappy after the divorce than you are now.

-As you consider whether or not to end your marriage, go through these 7 questions thoughtfully and honestly.
+As you consider these signs a marriage is over, go over them thoughtfully and honestly.
+Talk to a therapist on your own to gain more clarity.
 Educate yourself on what to expect during and after divorce, and balance your desired goals against the potential fallout.

 The decision won’t be easy, but whether you decide to go or stay, you have the power to create a new life or a better marriage once you are prepared with information and self-awareness.